compolabs/spark-miden-v1/README.md

 ## SWAPp Note Inputs

 The SWAPp note has the same number of inputs as the standard SWAP note in the miden-base repository.

-This means there are 9 stack elements as inputs to the note:
+This means there are nine stack elements as inputs to the SWAPp note:

+*In the context of Miden, when describing the stack, capitalized words represent four stack elements.
+Four stack elements are referred to as words.*

 ```
 Inputs: [PAYBACK_RECIPIENT, REQUESTED_ASSET, SWAPp_tag]